-There are certain circumstances when a person needs to file for an extension from the April 15 filing deadline.
-While filing for an extension does not extend the timeline for paying any taxes owed, it will grant you extra time to get your paperwork in order.
+No. While filing for an extension does not extend the timeline for paying any taxes owed, it will grant you extra time to get your paperwork in order.

-If you know that you owe money, you should pay this money by the April tax deadline in order to avoid any penalties or fees associated with late payment (you can estimate your taxes owed either by using your previous year’s taxes as an example, or by using an online tax estimator).
+If you know that you owe money, you should pay this money by the April tax deadline in order to avoid any penalties or fees associated with late payment (you can estimate your taxes owed either by using your previous year’s taxes as an example, or by using an online tax calculator).

-You can get my latest articles full of valuable tips and other information delivered directly to your email for free simply by entering your email address below.
+simply by entering your email address below.
 Your address will never be sold or used for spam and you can unsubscribe at any time.